Topics for theses

 If you are interested in this topic, please contact Nina Zwingmann using the contact form (link at the top of this page).

-• Deepfake generators: Investigate the motives behind the creators of deepfakes and analyze different dimensions of these activities.
+• Generators: Examine the business motives behind the creation of audiovisual AI-generated media content (or in detail: deepfakes) and analyze different dimensions of these activities (Bachelor thesis)

-• Targeted individuals: Analyze the impact of deepfakes on those who fall victim to fake content and examine potential legal, societal as well as business consequences
+• Faked people: Analyze the impact of deepfakes on those who fall victim to fake content and examine potential business consequences (Bachelor thesis).

 Potential questions:

-• Which new business models are emerging through the use of deepfakes and how is this emergence influencing competition in the media landscape?
+• What new business models are emerging through the use of audiovisual AI-generated media content such as deepfakes and how does this influence competition in the media landscape?

 If you are interested in this topic, please contact Joseph Nserat using the contact form (link at the top of this page).